Informfully/Documentation/docs/source/experiment.rst

 We recommend running the scrapers on the same server as the other parts of the back end.
 There is no communication happening between the scraping modules and any other component of Informfully.
-You can set the scraper up in such a way that they write directly to MongoDB's document collection ``newsArticles``/``itemCollection``.
+You can set the scraper up in such a way that it writes directly to MongoDB's document collection ``newsArticles``/``itemCollection``.

 .. _recommender: